Connect with us

 But for the University of the Philippines’ graduating trio of Joan Monares, Niña Ytang, and Irah Jaboneta, true greatness is defined by something far more enduring.

-The trio may exit the collegiate ranks without a title or a UAAP women’s volleyball Final Four stint across their five playing years, yet their role in leading the resurgence of UP women’s volleyball cements them among the program’s most pivotal figures—joining the rare company of Isa Molde, Tots Carlos, and Kathy Bersola to have come out of Diliman.
+The trio will exit the collegiate ranks without a title or a UAAP women’s volleyball Final Four stint across their five playing years.
+But their role in leading the resurgence of UP women’s volleyball cements them among the program’s most pivotal figures, joining the rare company of Isa Molde, Tots Carlos, and Kathy Bersola to have come out of Diliman.

 TEST OF RESILIENCE

-Their shared journey was anything but a fairy tale.
+Their shared journey was far from a fairy tale.

 They did so under constant turnover, playing for five head coaches in five years: Godfrey Okumu (Season 84), Shaq delos Santos (Season 85), Oliver Almadro (Season 86), Benson Bocboc (Season 87), and Fabio Menta (Season 88).